 He holds as a courtesy appointment, the UNESCO and United Nations University Mobile Chair for History and Future of the University since 1996.
 He served as a member of the Board of Directors and chairperson of the Committee of Enhancement of Information and Networking of the Comparative and International Education Society from 1999-2004.
-He is presently, vice-president of one of the oldest Latin American Educational Association, GULERPE and vice-president of the International Forum on University Innovation.
+He is presently, vice-president of one of the oldest Latin American Educational Association, GULERPE.
 He is also a member of the Board of Directors of the Latin American Institute for the Development of Education and president of the Board of The Escotet Foundation in the United States.
 He also serves, as a member of committee editors of several international academic journals.
-He is presently, the director of the UP-UNESCO Book Series in Spanish with world-renowned authors.
+He is presently, the co-director of the UP-UNESCO Book Series in Spanish with world-renowned authors.
 He has been a very active member from CIES, AERA, APA, ASHE, IACCP, Club of Rome and several community organizations dedicated to civil rights and tolerance.

-Professor Escotet is presently Dean of the College of Education of the University of Texas at Brownsville and the Houston Endowed Chair in Education.
-He is also the Director of the UTB Center for Educational Development and Innovation.
-Previously, he was the Director of the Institute of Graduate Studies and Continuing Education at the University of Deusto, Bilbao.
+Professor Escotet is presently President of Afundacion and General Director of Corporate Social responsibility of ABANCA Corporation.
+He also directs and supervises as president of the Executive Institute Council, the Intercontinental Higher Education Institute of Business (IESIDE) which is part of Afundacion.
+Previously, he was the Dean of the College of Education of the University of Texas at Brownsville (UTRGV) and the Houston Endowed Chair in Education.
+He was at the same time, the Director of the UTB Center for Educational Development and Innovation.
+Before, he was the Director of the Institute of Graduate Studies and Continuing Education at the University of Deusto, Bilbao.
 Spain.
-For twelve years, until 2003, he was tenured professor of Education, Director of the International Institute of Educational Development, Director of Graduate Studies in IDE, Associate Chair of Educational Foundations and Professional Studies Department, and director of Research and Evaluation of the South Atlantic Bilingual Education Services (SABES), a federal center at Florida International University.
+For twelve years, until 2003, he was tenured professor of Education and Research of Florida International University and Director of the International Institute of Educational Development, Director of Graduate Studies in IDE, Associate Chair of Educational Foundations and Professional Studies Department, and director of Research and Evaluation of the South Atlantic Bilingual Education Services (SABES), a federal center at Florida International University.
 Previously he taught Psychology in Fort Lewis College, Colorado as a tenured associate professor and in Penn State University as a visiting faculty.
 Escotet career has mainly been focused on academics.
 He has taught and has been visiting professor in Argentina, Colombia, Brazil, Chile, Costa Rica, France, Germany, Hong Kong, Italy, Japan, Mexico, Nicaragua, Spain, Taiwan, United Kingdom, United States and Venezuela.
 Other international relevant posts he has held include President of Universidad Iberoamericana de Postgrado of Salamanca, Spain, Provost and founder of the Open National University of Venezuela, Special Counselor to UNESCO’s Director General in Paris, France, Academic Dean and Dean of the School of Education of University of Oriente (50,000 students and 5 campuses) of Venezuela, Sub-secretary of the Ministry of Education of Venezuela, General Director of Planning of the Republic of Venezuela, Executive Director of The Interamerican University Council for Economic and Social Development, Washington, D.C., and General Secretary (highest rank) of the Organization of Iberoamerican States for Education, Science and Culture (OEI) in Madrid, Spain (An intergovernmental organization for Spanish and Portuguese speaking countries of Europe, Latin America, Africa and Asia).
 He has been consultant to the World Bank, Interamerican Development Bank, United Nations Development Program, OECD, European Union, American Organization of States and US AID.

 Among many other international experiences in which he has been participating are president of the Latin American Association of Distance Education, president of the Latin American Association of Behavior, member of the Board of the International Society for Development, director of the Multinational Project of Educational Costs of the Organization of American States, president of the Latin American Program of New Forms of Post Secondary Education of the Interamerican Development Bank, adviser in educational planning for The World Bank.
 He collaborated with the United Nations University in Tokyo, Japan to develop the social sciences research program, he has been adviser and consultant for governments of Spain, Venezuela, Argentina, Equatorial Guinea, Taiwan, Colombia, Costa Rica, Panama, Brazil, Uruguay, Chile, Hungary, Switzerland, Russia and the following international organizations: UNESCO, OECD/CERI, OAS, OEI, EU, WB, IDB, AUSJAL and the International Commission for Peace of UN/IAUP.